dotnet/msbuild/documentation/wiki/Controlling-Dependencies-Behavior.md

  |---- Newtonsoft.Json.dll
 ```

-Would we want to reference the netstandard version of the Repository Layer in our Service Layer - we can force the reference chain via `SetTargetFramework` metadata on `ProjectReference` item:
+Should we want to reference the netstandard version of the Repository Layer in our Service Layer - we can force the reference chain via `SetTargetFramework` metadata on `ProjectReference` item:

 ```xml
   <ItemGroup>